Youssef-ashraff/CSE472s-Quoridor-Game-Implementation/README.md

 ## 📖 Game Description
 **Quoridor** is a 2-player strategy board game played on a 9x9 grid.
-* **Objective:** The goal is to be the first player to move their pawn to any square on the opposite side of the board[cite: 12].
+* **Objective:** The goal is to be the first player to move their pawn to any square on the opposite side of the board.
-* **Pieces:** Each player controls one pawn and starts with **10 walls**[cite: 11].
+* **Pieces:** Each player controls one pawn and starts with **10 walls**.
 * **Gameplay:** On your turn, you may either:
     1.  **Move your pawn** one square orthogonally (horizontally or vertically).
     2.  **Place a wall** to block your opponent's path.
 * **Rules:**
     * Walls are 2 squares long and cannot overlap or cross other walls.
-    * You cannot place a wall that completely locks a player in; a valid path to the goal must always exist[cite: 22].
+    * You cannot place a wall that completely locks a player in; a valid path to the goal must always exist.
     * Pawns can jump over adjacent opponents.

 ## 📸 Screenshots
-*(Replace the text below with your actual images after uploading them to a 'screenshots' folder in your repo)*

 ### 1. Main Menu
 ![Main Menu](https://github.com/Youssef-ashraff/CSE472s-Quoridor-Game-Implementation/blob/main/Screenshot%202025-12-16%20123237.png)